© Tom Spencer

 Jim and I listened carefully to this, as you can well imagine.
 We were blinking lots, big eyes, nodding gently, all of that.
 Not that this was really our forte.
 We were a content marketing agency.
 We’d come to talk strategy.
 Blogs, web design, exciting new ways for them to spend their money.
 To schmooze, sure, absolutely, but not this.
 Neither of us was Oprah.

 Also, it was difficult to really eat while this was going on.
-You had to sort of pretend like you weren’t really hungry, like the food could wait, or just take these very small nibbles.
+You had to sort of pretend you weren’t really hungry, like the food could wait, or just take these very small nibbles.
 But, of course, it was still possible to feel very hungry while listening to someone talk about divorce.
 Particularly if you made a point of never eating breakfast on the day of a client lunch.

 Mags, meanwhile, did not have any such concerns, and was perfectly comfortable shovelling oysters down her throat while Trixie ploughed on with her narrative.
 “He just spoke like I was ill, like I couldn’t be repaired.
 I walked around the street in tears, all these carol singers, just just,” said Trixie, tapping her fingernails against her glass.
 Tap tap tap.
 Like she was hoping it would crack, or maybe testing for something that was solid.
 Antidepressants meant she was on the diet coke, but she barely touched it.
 The fizz had all gone.